Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Concrete examples

 \subsection{Clustering consistency with unknown $K_{0,n}$}

-Here, we present two examples.
-The first example involves when the oracle distributions $G^0_{k}$ are Gaussian, and the second one generalizes it to setting $G^0_k$ as object-valued distributions, supported on a metric space satisfying some assumptions.
-We will mainly apply Theorem~\ref{thm:main2} to establish the desired set of results.

-In the first case, $G^0_k$ are distinct Gaussian distributions.
-Here, we have $\zeta(\sigma_n)=(\sqrt{2\pi}\sigma_n)^{-p}$ and the two probabilities in \eqref{cond:suf1} and \eqref{cond:suf2} can be bounded above directly using the property of Gaussian and Chi-squared distributions.
-The following Lemma is proved in \cite{ghosh2021tailbounds}, Theorem 1.
+The first assumes that the oracle distributions $G^0_{k}$ are Gaussian; the second generalizes to object-valued distributions supported on a metric space satisfying Assumption~\ref{assmp:mani}.
+Both examples apply Theorem~\ref{thm:main2}.
+In the first case, $G^0_k$s' are distinct Gaussian distributions.
+Here $\zeta(\sigma_n)=(\sqrt{2\pi}\sigma_n)^{-p}$, and the two probabilities in \eqref{cond:suf1} and \eqref{cond:suf2} can be bounded directly using properties of Gaussian and chi-squared distributions.
+The following lemma is proved in \cite{ghosh2021tailbounds}, Theorem~1.

 \begin{lemma} Suppose $X\sim\chi^2_p$.
-Then for $a>p$, \( P(X>a)\leq\exp\left\{-\frac{p}{2}\left[\frac{a}{p}-1-\log(\frac{a}{p})\right]\right\}. \) \end{lemma}
+Then for $a>p$, \( P(X>a)\leq\exp\left\{-\frac{p}{2}\left[\frac{a}{p}-1-\log\!\left(\frac{a}{p}\right)\right]\right\}. \) \end{lemma}

-We now present clustering consistency results for the Gaussian-BSF model under the assumption that the oracle distributions are Gaussian.
-The ambient dimension is allowed to grow with $n$, and we denote it by $p_n$.
-Parameters associated with the oracle distributions may also vary with $n$, although we omit the dependence on $n$ in the notation for brevity.
+We now state the clustering consistency result for the Gaussian-BSF model.
+The ambient dimension, $p_n$, is allowed to grow slowly with $n$, and parameters associated with the oracle distributions may also vary with $n$, though we suppress this dependence in the notation for brevity.